-Optimized compensation of the ADP3188 allows the best possible response of the regulator's output to a load change.
+Optimized compensation of the ADP3190/ADP3190A allows the best possible response of the regulator's output to a load change.
 The basis for determining the optimum compensation is to make the regulator and output decoupling appear as an output impedance that is entirely resistive over the widest possible frequency range, including dc, and equal to the droop resistance (Ro).

-With the resistive output impedance, the output voltage droops in proportion to the load current at any load current-slew rate.
-This ensures the optimal positioning and allows the minimization of the output decoupling.
+With the resistive output impedance, the output voltage droops in proportion to the load current at any load current slew rate.
+This ensures optimal positioning and allows minimization of the output decoupling.

-With the multimode feedback structure of the ADP3188, the feedback compensation must be set to make the converter's output impedance, working in parallel with the output decoupling, to meet this goal.
+With the multimode feedback structure of the ADP3190/ADP3190A, the feedback compensation must be set to make the converter's output impedance, working in parallel with the output decoupling, to meet this goal.
 Several poles and zeros created by the output inductor and decoupling capacitors (output filter) need to be compensated for.

 A type-three compensator on the voltage feedback is adequate for proper compensation of the output filter.
-Equations 25 to 29 yield an optimal starting point for the design; some adjustments may be necessary to account for PCB and component parasitic effects (see the section).
+Equation 25 to Equation 29 yield an optimal starting point for the design; some adjustments may be necessary to account for PCB and component parasitic effects (see the Layout and Component Placement section).